Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 6. Select Rename in the shortcut menu.

-7. Rename the Facility1 () to Radar_Site.
+7. Rename Facility1 () Radar_Site.

 Moving the radar site to its location

-1. Open Radar_Site's () properties ().
+1. Open Radar_Site's () Properties ().

 2. Select the Basic - Position page.

-3. Set the following:
+3. Set the following position options:

 4. Option Value

-Latitude: 47.8996 deg
+Latitude 47.8996 deg

-Longitude: 11.1142 deg
+Longitude 11.1142 deg

-Defining an Azimuth-Elevation Mask
+Defining the facility's Azimuth-Elevation Mask

 1. Select the Basic - AzElMask page.

-2. Set the following:
+2. Set the following options:

 3. Option Value

-Use: Terrain Data
+Use Terrain Data

-Use Mask for Access Constraint on
+Use Mask for Access Constraint Selected

 Using a Sensor object to define the radar's field of view

-1. Insert a Sensor () object using the Insert Default () method.
+2. Insert a Sensor () object using the Insert Default () method.

-2. Select Radar_Site () in the Select Object dialog box.
+3. Select Radar_Site () in the Select Object dialog box.

-4. Rename the Sensor1 () to Radar_FOV.
+5. Rename Sensor1 () Radar_FOV.

-Creating the radar's field of view
+Modeling the radar's field of view

-1. Open Radar_FOV's () properties ().
+1. Open Radar_FOV's () Properties ().

 2. Select the Basic - Definition page.

-3. Open the Sensor Type: shortcut menu.
+3. Open the Sensor Type drop-down list.

 4. Select Complex Conic.

-Raising the antenna's field of view
+Raising the antenna's position

 1. Select the Basic - Location page.

-2. Open the Location Type: shortcut menu.
+2. Open the Location Type drop-down list.

 3. Select Fixed.